Pneumatic Appendix

 SOME USEFUL TIPS:

-To help you maintain your inflatable dinghy, we offer a few basic but effective tips:
+To help you maintain your inflatable boat, here are a few basic but effective tips:

 • When wintering, it's a good idea to deflate your inflatable boat.
 Not only will you save considerable space by storing it in a carry bag, for example.
 You'll also extend the product's lifespan, whatever its range and construction.